wooorm/dictionaries/dictionaries/es-SV/readme.md

 # dictionary-es-sv

-Spanish (or Castilian, El Salvador) spelling dictionary in UTF-8.
+Spanish (or Castilian; El Salvador) spelling dictionary in UTF-8.

 Useful with [hunspell][], [`nodehun`][nodehun], [`nspell`][nspell],
 Open Office, LibreOffice, Firefox and Thunderbird, or [macOS][].